ryjen/prep-cli/README.md

 - **archive**: a resolver plugin that downloads and extracts different archived formats
 - **autotools**: a build plugin that uses a configure script to generate makefiles. requires a configure script
 - **cmake**: a build plugin that uses cmake to generate makefiles
+- **make**: a build plugin that executes make on a makefile.  requires install param
 - **git**: a resolver plugin that clones a git repository
 - **homebrew**: a resolver plugin that installs packages using homebrew on OSX
-- **make**: a build plugin that executes make on a makefile.  requires install param
+- **apt**: a resolver plugin that installs packages using apt on deb/ubuntu

 ## Plugin Types: